 There are three experiences and feelings that are common among employees in 2022.

 At the moment there are few state-sanctioned restrictions in effect.
 So why does it feel like we’re right back in 2021’s lockdowns?

 As paranoia about rising cases takes over, many of us are experiencing the ‘mockdown’ effect.
-We may be able to go to restaurants, see friends and family, or engage with everyday activities.
-But, with the risks as they are, many are choosing not to.
+We may be able to go to restaurants, see friends and family, or engage in everyday activities.
+But, with the risks, as they are, many are choosing not to.